By Tony Olejnicki | Creator of HiACHIEVR Program

 Imagine now, if you could improve your Cognitive Availability (Brain Efficiency) in a simple way and complete your work in half of the time available?

 There are companies which do exactly that.
 They collaborate with employees for a win-win wellness and productivity proposition and improve profits with shorter working hours.

 Is this some other wellness gimmick for a psychological motivational feel-good-training?

-The Office Worker Productivity is closely coupled with the Brain Efficiency or Cognitive Availability, regardless whether you are doing repetitive or creative and inventive work.
-Human brain works at its best in the Non-Exercise Activity Thermogenesis (NEAT) mode, which makes a perfect sense considering 300,000 years of human evolution.
+The Office Worker Productivity is closely coupled with the Brain Efficiency or Cognitive Availability, regardless of whether you are doing repetitive or creative and inventive work.
+The human brain works at its best in the Non-Exercise Activity Thermogenesis (NEAT) mode, which makes a perfect sense considering 300,000 years of human evolution.

-NEAT is a state of a continuous non-repetitive mobility at low effort level, where the body system uses fat as the fuel (Thermogenesis) to generate energy.
-In this state the brain generates complex and diverse neural activity to the muscles and it keep the body balanced in the upright position.
-It also monitors a feedback from proprioception sensors.
-The heart beats at slightly elevated level delivering an increased Oxygen level.
-This in turn energizes the brain and supporting cognitive functions.
+NEAT is a state of continuous non-repetitive mobility at low effort level, where the body system uses fat as the fuel (Thermogenesis) to generate energy.
+In this state, the brain generates complex and diverse neural activity to the muscles as it keeps the body balanced in the upright position.
+It also monitors feedback from proprioception sensors.
+The heart beats at a slightly elevated level delivering an increased Oxygen level.
+This, in turn, energizes the brain and supporting cognitive functions.
 The brain is the heaviest user of Oxygen out of all human organs.
 It consumes as much as 25% of total Oxygen despite its comparatively small weight of about 2% of the total body weight.

 Guess what happens when you sit down and stay sedentary in the chair focusing on your computer work?